INRIA/scikit-learn-mooc/jupyter-book/tuning/parameter_tuning_automated_quiz_m3_02.md

 - a) `RandomizedSearchCV` has a fixed computation budget through its `n_iter` parameter
 - b) `RandomizedSearchCV` allows to test all the combinations of a fixed set of parameter values
-- c) `GridSearchCV` can be computationally intensive when the number of parameters and the number of possible parameter values grows
+- c) `GridSearchCV` can become very computationally intensive when the number of parameters grows
 - d) both `GridSearchCV` and `RandomizedSearchCV` have the attributes `cv_results_` and `best_params_`
 - e) both `GridSearchCV` and `RandomizedSearchCV` can use probability distributions to draw parameter values from